brimdata/zed/docs/language/search-syntax.md

 ```

 The same approach can be used to compare characters in `string`-type values,
-such as this search that finds school names at the high end of the alphabet.
+such as this search that finds school names at the end of the alphabet.

 #### Example:
 ```mdtest-command dir=testdata/edu